 Riches and Rebellion at Tredegar House

-This autumn we’ll be marking 180 years since the Newport Rising, exploring themes of power, responsibility, surveillance and the curation of history through a new experience in the mansion house.
+We're marking 180 years since the Newport Rising, by exploring themes of power, responsibility, surveillance and the curation of history through a new experience in the mansion house.

 The Newport Rising and the Morgans

 On 4 November 1839, 10,000 Chartists mobilised and marched towards Newport to show strength of support for political reform, the release of Chartist prisoners and their determination to have the People’s Charter accepted.
 More than 5,000 marchers reached the Westgate Hotel in central Newport, where the 45th Foot Regiment were ready and waiting for them.

 What ensued was one of the most violent events in the movement for political reform.

 At the time of the Rising the Morgans of Tredegar were one of the most powerful families in South Wales.
 As the largest landowner in the region, the Morgans were responsible for tenants from the Vale to the Valleys.